Alan Yu (chef)

-Chef Alan Yu, (余溟燁, born 24 January 1971), born in Shanghai and raised in Washington, D.C., has worked in several kitchens around the world.
-His passion to work with food has led Yu to work at, and head up, some of New York City's and Washington DC's most desirable restaurants, including the original Jean-Georges Vongerichten and Michel Richard Citronelle.
-In Shanghai, he cooked at Le Plantane, 8 ½ Otto e Mezzo Bombana, Nice Meeting You – Chinese author Han Han's restaurant, and most recently his own restaurant Le Rivage – a fine dining concept, situated on the northern stretch of the Bund.
+Chef Alan Yu, (余溟燁, born 24 January 1971), was born in Shanghai and raised in Washington, D.C..
+Yu has worked in several kitchens around the world including some of New York City's and Washington DC's most desirable restaurants, including the original Jean-Georges Vongerichten and Michel Richard Citronelle.
+In Shanghai, he cooked at Le Plantane, 8 ½ Otto e Mezzo Bombana, Nice Meeting You – Chinese author Han Han's restaurant.
+He opened his own restaurant Le Rivage – a fine dining concept, situated on the northern stretch of the Bund.